About Student Teaching

 Teacher Candidate Placement Policy

-With a move to a Clinical Model and new CAEP Accreditation Standards, all Student Teaching placements are made within a 50-mile radius from the main campus at The University of Akron.
+All Student Teaching placements are made within a 50-mile radius from the main campus at The University of Akron.

 Teacher Candidates will be placed in local school districts with which we have developed partnerships and which meet the criteria for each Teacher Candidate’s licensure area.
 We also take into consideration where Teacher Candidates have completed their Field work.
 We work to ensure that each Teacher Candidate receives experience in diverse settings within their College of Education experiences.
 These partner schools can be public, private or charter schools, as long as they are accredited by the State of Ohio.